-The UConn men’s soccer team only played one match, but they made the most of it, winning 5-0 over Cincinnati.
+The UConn men’s soccer team only played one match, but it made the most of it, winning 5-0 over Cincinnati.
 The match was the Huskies’ sixth straight win and fourth consecutive shutout, currently running on 366:40 without allowing a goal.

 Kwame Awuah scored his first two goals of the year against Cincinnati and was rewarded for his performance with Co-offensive Player of the Week honors in the American Athletic Conference.